yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

 In this task, you will use an Azure Resource Manager template to deploy the CloudShop sample application, which you will use in this lab.

-1. Click the **Deploy to Azure** button below to open the Azure portal and launch the template deployment for the CloudShop sample application.
+1. Select the **Deploy to Azure** button below to open the Azure portal and launch the template deployment for the CloudShop sample application.
 Log in to the Azure portal using your subscription credentials if you are prompted to do so.

     [![Button to deploy the CloudShop sample application template to Azure.](Images/BeforeTheHOL/deploy-to-azure.png "Deploy the CloudShop sample application template to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fcloudworkshop.blob.core.windows.net%2Fbuilding-resilient-iaas-architecture%2Flab-resources%2Fcloudshop.json)